aplteam/Cider/docs/Cider-User-Guide.md

 ### ListTatinPackage

-Checking dependencies before publishing to the principal Tatin Registry is a good idea, in particular when one uses a number of Tatin Registry like a personal one, a company Registry and https://tatin.dev
+Checking dependencies before publishing to the principal Tatin Registry is a good idea, in particular when one uses several Tatin Registries like a personal one, a company Registry and https://tatin.dev

 In such a scenario you might well install release candidates into a project that will eventually be published on https://tatin.dev, but of course not with a release candidate!

-The function `ListTatinPackage` is helpful in putting all build lists from all Tatin install folders of a given project on display, making it easy to check.
+The function `ListTatinPackage` helps put all build lists from all Tatin install folders of a given project on display, making it easy to check.

-The following example was created in a workspace were the project `APLGit2` was opened.
+The following example was created in a workspace where the project `APLGit2` was opened.
 Because it is the only one Cider knows that it is supposed to deal with it.

 `APLGit2` has two Tatin installation folders, one for production (`packages/`) and one for development and testing (`packages_dev/`):